edmondywen/wen2eat/README.md

 ### Unique Features
 1. Users can log in to keep track of their pantry.
 2. Users can input dietary restrictions to filter recipe recommendations.
-3. Users can select favorite recipes that they can view and edit at any time.
+3. Users can select favorite recipes that they can view at any time.

 ## Setup